 What is vasa praevia?

 As the blood vessels are not protected, and because they are very delicate, they can tear during labour or when your waters break.
 This can be dangerous because the blood that is lost comes from your baby.
 Babies only have a small amount of blood in their bodies so losing blood can make them very unwell.
 Sadly, up to 6 in 10 affected babies who lose blood in this way die.

-We don’t know why vasa praevia happens, but we do know the risk of having it is higher if:
+We do not know exactly why vasa praevia happens.
+But we know the risk of having it is higher if:

 - you have a low-lying placenta